jfmoy/Fraise/README.md

 This is a fork of Fraise 3.7.3 providing the missing support for macOS Sierra (10.12).
 [Fraise 3.7.3](https://github.com/jfmoy/Fraise) was maintained by Jean-Francois Moy.
-Fraise was originally forked from an earlier version of Smultron, maintained by Peter Borg (https://www.peterborgapps.com/smultron/).
+Fraise originally was forked from [Smultron 3.5.1](https://sourceforge.net/projects/smultron/), maintained by Peter Borg.

 # Releases